Skip to main content

 3. Registers the team in ~/.genie/teams/<name>.json

-4. The team-lead reads the wish and dispatches workers
+4. The team-lead reads the wish and dispatches agents

 Team Structure